Riemannian Local Mechanism for SPD Neural Networks: Proposed Method

 To avoid tedious subscripts, we consider an example whose input and output are single channel tensors.
-In this case, only one kernel filter is involved, but the following analysis can also be generalized into an arbitrary number of channels readily.
+In this case, only one kernel filter is involved, but the following analysis can also be readily generalized into an arbitrary number of channels.
 In convolution networks, the tensor feature and the $i^{th}$ receptive field can be viewed as the linear space $V$ and subspace $V_i$, respectively.
 The process that the $i^{th}$ receptive field is reduced into a real scalar by a specific kernel filter can be deemed as a linear mapping $f_i: V_i \rightarrow M_i$.
-Note that $M_i$ is a trivial one dimensional linear space, $\mathbb{R}$.
+Note that $M_i$ is a trivial one-dimensional linear space, $\mathbb{R}$.
 After convolution, each receptive field is reduced into a real number and these scalar elements are concatenated to build a new tensor feature.
 This process can be more generally described by the notion of direct sum ``$\oplus$'' \cite{roman2005advanced} in linear algebra, \textit{i.e.,} $M = M_1 \oplus \cdots \oplus M_n$.
-Not that the direct sum, ``$\oplus$'', which is an operation that builds a new linear space from two subspaces, can be intuitively understood as a counterpart of the union in the set theory.
-The above analysis leads to the following abstraction of the convolution operation. \begin{prop} (Convolution) For a given linear space $V$ of dimension $d \times d$, $n$ linear subspaces $V_1, V_2,\cdots, V_n$ of dimension $k \times k$ are selected and a linear function $f_i(\cdot): V_i \rightarrow M_i$ is performed in each of them to extract local linear information.
-The resulting linear spaces $M_1,\cdots,M_n$ are combined into a final linear space $M$ by direct sum, \textit{i.e.},$M = M_1 \oplus \cdots \oplus M_n$. \end{prop}
+Not that the direct sum, ``$\oplus$'' can be intuitively understood as a counterpart of the union in the set theory. (see supplement for more details) The above analysis leads to the following abstraction of the convolution operation. \begin{props} For a given linear space $V$ of dimension $d \times d$, $n$ linear subspaces $V_1, V_2,\cdots, V_n$ of dimension $k \times k$ are selected and a linear function $f_i(\cdot): V_i \rightarrow M_i$ is performed in each of them to extract local linear information.
+The resulting linear spaces $M_1,\cdots,M_n$ are combined into a final linear space $M$ by direct sum, \textit{i.e.},$M = M_1 \oplus \cdots \oplus M_n$. \end{props}